List of The Thundermans characters: Nora Thunderman

 Nora Thunderman (Addison Riecke) is the second youngest of the Thunderman family and a mischievous little sister to Phoebe, Max, and Billy and older sister to Chloe.
 Her superhero alias is Laser Girl.
 Her superpower is laser vision.
 She can easily recruit Billy into any scheme of hers, as she scares him, and she usually zaps him.
 She has a large fascination towards bows, and is rarely seen without wearing one.
-Sometimes when people mess with her, she zaps them with her laser eyes; she and Billy play laser tag and are usually seen together in episodes.
+Sometimes when people mess with her, she zaps them with her laser eyes.
+Nora and Billy play laser tag and are usually seen together in episodes.

 Billy Thunderman

 William "Billy" Thunderman (Diego Velazquez) is the third-born Thunderman child.
 He is an energetic little brother to Phoebe and Max and older brother to Nora and Chloe.
 His superhero alias is Kid Quick.
 His superpower is super-speed.
-It is revealed that Barb gave birth to Billy in the air while her husband was transporting her to a hospital, implying that Billy likely hit his head after birth, which is probably why he is sometimes dim-witted.
+It is revealed that Barb gave birth to Billy in the air while her husband was transporting her to a hospital, implying that Billy likely hit his head after birth which is probably why he is sometimes dim-witted.

 Hank Thunderman

 Hank Tiberius Thunderman (Chris Tallman) is the husband to Barb and father to Phoebe, Max, Nora, Billy, and Chloe.
 His superhero alias is Thunder Man.
 His superpowers are super-strength and flight.
 Hank has now half-unwillingly retired as a superhero in order to give his children a stable and normal home.
-He still uses his powers to fly to places around the world or even to spacefly.
+He still uses his powers to fly to places around the world usually to get food or even to spacefly.